-- 4.5 The NPPF (2012) (paragraphs 79 to 85) requires Local Planning Authorities to have regard to the intended permanence of Green Belt boundaries so that they should be capable of enduring beyond the plan period. - As such, the Council needs to satisfy itself that there will be sufficient land, at appropriate locations, to meet development needs beyond 2033.
-This is particularly applicable to the Washington sub-area since there is limited available land within the built-up area and the Green Belt boundary is drawn tightly around the existing settlements. - 4.7 Policy SS3 includes two sites identified as safeguarded at East Washington and South of Springwell.
-The land at East Washington is a relatively large area of land whereas the land at Springwell is comparatively small parcel of land.
+- 4.6 The NPPF (2012) (paragraphs 79 to 85) requires Local Planning Authorities to have regard to the intended permanence of Green Belt boundaries so that they should be capable of enduring beyond the plan period. - 4.7 As such, the Council needs to satisfy itself that there will be sufficient land, at appropriate locations, to meet development needs beyond 2033.
+This is particularly applicable to the Washington sub-area since there is limited available land within the built-up area and the Green Belt boundary is drawn tightly around the existing settlements.

-- 4.8 The supporting text to Policy SS3, at paragraph 4.45 states that safeguarded land is considered necessary for a number of reasons including to provide a degree of permanence to the Green Belt and also to provide flexibility. - 4.9 Our Client supports the release of land from the Green Belt at 'South of Springwell', adjacent to the site allocated at HGA2, but considers that this should instead be included in Policy HGA2 for delivery in the plan period to deliver a holistic and comprehensive development.
+- 4.8 The supporting text to Policy SS3, at paragraph 4.45 states that safeguarded land is considered necessary for a number of reasons including to provide a degree of permanence to the Green Belt and also to provide flexibility. - 4.9 As stated in the response to Question 4.1, if the approach to extend the allocation in Policy HGA4 is not supported, it is considered that the additional land within the control of our Client immediately north of the HGA4 allocation could be included as safeguarded land.